 Some may feel very vulnerable, the world might seem unsafe and threatening, and the future uncertain.
-Heightened anxiety and panic, which are also very common withdrawal symptoms, can also surface not only due to withdrawal but because some symptoms, and the experience itself, are or were indeed frightening.
+Heightened anxiety and panic, which are also very common withdrawal symptoms, can also surface not only due to withdrawal but because some symptoms and the experience itself are indeed frightening.

 It can be difficult for someone in the throes of withdrawal to function as a parent.
 The intense physical and psychological symptoms can be too overwhelming.
 Children can sense when the person they are used to having care for them is unwell, distressed or upset.
 It is not uncommon for toddlers to feel responsible, to wonder if they could have done something to cause mum or dad to be unhappy, while older children who understand more, tend to worry about the parent and whether or not recovery will ever be achieved.
 The best approach is to reassure your children as often as possible, be honest and give age-appropriate explanations as well as lots of cuddles.
 If you are unable to cope with your parental role, try to get relatives or close friends who are trustworthy to help with some duties.

 Withdrawal survivors may feel shell-shocked and experience episodes of grief and repeated reliving of some aspects of the experience.
 Although some may continue to feel vulnerable and lack the confidence to move on with their lives, these feelings tend to pass.
 Please note that all of the above, and other reactions, are understandable and normal responses to as unusual, unexpected and overwhelming an experience as withdrawal.
-If this feeling of being traumatised continues, it is advisable to speak to your GP about seeing a counsellor.
+If this feeling of being traumatised continues, it is advisable to seeing a counsellor.

 You will reconnect and re-establish important relationships.
-You will also make new, valuable friendships.
-Life will have new meaning and you will make positive life changes.
+You will also by that time have made new, valuable friendships.
+Life will have new meaning and you will be motivated to make positive life changes.
 Little things once taken for granted will become more ‘precious’.
 For some this experience leads to a reassessment of values and priorities.
-You go from being a victim of benzodiazepine or antidepressant dependency to being a victor and survivor.
+You go from being a ‘victim’ of benzodiazepine or antidepressant dependency to being a victor and survivor.
 This can be very empowering.
 You may find that your confidence in your ability to cope with life’s struggles is much higher that it was before your withdrawal.